mgaitan/waliki/docs/acl.rst

 - If there isn't a matching rule, check Waliki's defaults permissions
 - Lastly, check standard user's *per model* permissions.

-An example
+Example
 ----------

-Suppose you want this:
+Suppose you want this policy:

 - Anonymous users can view any page except the ones under the slug *intranet*.
 Anonymous users can't edit pages.